Sididi/twitch-top-clippers/README.md

 # twitch-top-clippers
-- Retrieves and sorts the best channel's clippers of each week
+Retrieves and sorts the best channel's clippers of each week.
-	 > Clips are retrieved after **the last Friday at 11:42PM**.
+Clips are retrieved after **the last Friday at 11:42PM**.

 ### How to use
 Create a config.json file containing: